 Thomas Schaeper, professor of history of St. Bonaventure University, has unraveled the mystery of Silas Deane and the unfortunate confluence of betrayal, jealousy, bad timing and even worse scholarship that ruined his reputation.

-Schaeper’s sleuthing took him to dozens of archives and libraries in Britain, France and the United States, where he pored over dusty, worm-eaten manuscripts that tell the story of who Silas Deane really was – and how historians have got him so wrong for so long.
+Schaeper’s sleuthing took him to dozens of archives and libraries in Britain, France and the United States, where he pored over dusty, worm-eaten manuscripts that tell the real story of Silas Deane – and how historians have got him so wrong for so long.

 In the process, Schaeper wrote a book about a key figure in the life of Silas Deane: his friend Edward Bancroft, a British spy who has also been misrepresented as a traitor and a villain.